DoniJoao/DoniJoao/README.md

 * After games, I became interested in computers, and before I knew it, I was already trying to understand how every device that receives and transmits information works, thinking about how I could improve processes and deliver valuable tools for people's daily lives.

-* I'm fascinated by open-source technologies; I use Linux and various open-source tools.
+* I'm fascinated by open-source technologies, I use Linux and various open-source tools.

 ### Badges
 I have certified badges issued by Fatec de Itapíra as a prepared and reliable developer in functions such as: